-The operation of the structures will impact the surrounding watercourses via direct runoff from hardened surfaces and materials from stockpiles and workshops.
-This runoff will likely contain contaminants and occur at elevated velocities.
-Impacts to be expected in this phase can largely be related to water quality and quantity impacts.
+The operation of the structures will impact the surrounding watercourses via direct runoff from hardened surfaces.
+This runoff will likely occur at elevated velocities.
+Impacts to be expected in this phase can largely be related to erosion and sedimentation impacts.